Oxalic acid: Occurrence in foods and plants

 Early investigators isolated oxalic acid from wood-sorrel (Oxalis).
 Members of the spinach family and the brassicas (cabbage, broccoli, brussels sprouts) are high in oxalates, as are sorrel and umbellifers like parsley.
-The leaves and stems of all species of the genus Chenopodium and related genera of the family Amaranthaceae, which includes quinoa, contain high levels of oxalic acid,.
+The leaves and stems of all species of the genus Chenopodium and related genera of the family Amaranthaceae, which includes quinoa, contain high levels of oxalic acid.
 Rhubarb leaves contain about 0.5% oxalic acid, and jack-in-the-pulpit (Arisaema triphyllum) contains calcium oxalate crystals.
 Similarly, the Virginia creeper, a common decorative vine, produces oxalic acid in its berries as well as oxalate crystals in the sap, in the form of raphides.
 Bacteria produce oxalates from oxidation of carbohydrates.

 Plants of the genus Fenestraria produce optical fibers made from crystalline oxalic acid to transmit light to subterranean photosynthetic sites.

 Carambola, also known as starfruit, also contains oxalic acid along with caramboxin.
 Citrus juice contains small amounts of oxalic acid.
-Citrus fruits produced in organic agriculture contain less oxalic acid than those produced in conventional agriculture.

 The formation of naturally occurring calcium oxalate patinas on certain limestone and marble statues and monuments has been proposed to be caused by the chemical reaction of the carbonate stone with oxalic acid secreted by lichen or other microorganisms.

 Production by fungi

-Many soil fungus species secrete oxalic acid, resulting in greater solubility of metal cations, increased availability of certain soil nutrients, and can lead to the formation of calcium oxalate crystals.
+Many soil fungus species secrete oxalic acid, which results in greater solubility of metal cations and increased availability of certain soil nutrients, and can lead to the formation of calcium oxalate crystals.
 Some fungi such as Aspergillus niger have been extensively studied for the industrial production of oxalic acid; however, those processes are not yet economically competitive with production from oil and gas.
+Cryphonectria parasitica may excrete oxalic acid containing solutions at the advancing edge of its chestnut cambium infection.
+The lower pH (<2.5) of more concentrated oxalic acid excretions may degrade cambium cell walls and have a toxic effect on chestnut cambium cells.
+Cambium cells that burst provide nutrients for a blight infection advance.

 Biochemistry

 The conjugate base of oxalic acid is the hydrogenoxalate anion, and its conjugate base (oxalate) is a competitive inhibitor of the lactate dehydrogenase (LDH) enzyme.
 LDH catalyses the conversion of pyruvate to lactic acid (end product of the fermentation (anaerobic) process) oxidising the coenzyme NADH to NAD+ and H+ concurrently.
 Restoring NAD+ levels is essential to the continuation of anaerobic energy metabolism through glycolysis.
 As cancer cells preferentially use anaerobic metabolism (see Warburg effect) inhibition of LDH has been shown to inhibit tumor formation and growth, thus is an interesting potential course of cancer treatment.

-Oxalic acid plays an key role in the interaction between pathogenic fungi and plants.
+Oxalic acid plays a key role in the interaction between pathogenic fungi and plants.
 Small amounts of oxalic acid enhances plant resistance to fungi, but higher amounts cause widespread programmed cell death of the plant and help with fungi infection.
 Plants normally produce it in small amounts, but some pathogenic fungi such as Sclerotinia sclerotiorum cause a toxic accumulation.

 Oxalate, besides being biosynthesised, may also be biodegraded.
 Oxalobacter formigenes is an important gut bacterium that helps animals (including humans) degrade oxalate.